Levis0045/MetaLex-vagrant/README.md

     Traditionally or at best, the contemporary metalexicographer (according to our point of view) would apply the following methodology :

-    1- Scanning of printed materials (Scan)
-        2- Optical reading of the pictures (Ocrisation) 3- Manual Error Corrections
+    1- Scanning of printed materials (Scan) and enhance its qualities 2- Optical reading of the pictures (Ocrisation) 3- Manual Error Corrections
                 4- Marking of the articles